wizgurl101/Cake-Shop-Web-Application/README.md

 - Implementation of Redux to manage application-wide states
 - Application of JSON web token for authorization purpose
 - Using React-Bootstrap library to rapidly build UI
+- Using Postman for API testing
+- Using MongoDB Compass to view database